 When treating multicolored tattoos, it is important to have access to a variety of laser wavelengths for treatment versatility.
 The most common wavelengths used for laser tattoo removal are 1064 nm and 532 nm – they can treat 95%+ of tattoos.
-At the Appearance Clinic we have 2 machines that perform tattoo removal: The Ethera Nd Swtiched Yag and the Ultralse Nd Switched Yag - between the two machines we have a range of settings that eliminate 95% of tattoos.
+At the Appearance Clinic we have 3 machines that perform tattoo removal: The Ethera Nd Swtiched Yag, Ultralse Nd Switched Yag and the PICOsure - between the three machines we have a range of settings that eliminate 97% of tattoo inks.

 Letting the Body Do Its Work

 Tattoo removal is not an instant fix – it’s usually a several-month commitment for patients.
 Most tattoos require between 5 and 10+ treatments to achieve complete removal, and the treatments must be spaced between 6 - 8 weeks apart.
 Patients often ask why tattoo removal requires so many treatments and why they have to wait between treatments.